Adaptive browser decoder

 Can I decode Morse code from an MP3 or WAV file?

 Yes.
-WAV and MP3 are common choices, and formats such as M4A, OGG, or AAC can also work when your browser can decode them.
-If a compressed file will not open, try converting it to WAV and analyse the new file.
+WAV and MP3 are common choices, while M4A, OGG, or AAC can also work when your browser supports them.
+Try WAV if a compressed file will not open.

 Can I decode Morse code through my microphone?

 Yes.
-Start Listen, allow microphone access, play or transmit the Morse sound, then stop and analyse the captured recording.
-For better results, keep the microphone reasonably close to the source and reduce unrelated background sound.
+Start Listen, allow microphone access, play the Morse sound, then stop and analyse the recording.
+Keep the microphone close to the source and reduce background noise when possible.

 What frequency should I use for Morse audio?

-There is no single pitch that fits every recording.
-Leave Frequency on Auto when the carrier is unknown, or lock the value manually when you know the source pitch and want the decoder to ignore a stronger unrelated tone.
+There is no single pitch for every recording.
+Leave Frequency on Auto when the carrier is unknown, or lock it manually when you know the source pitch.

 Is my recording uploaded to a server?

-No. Selected audio files and microphone captures are processed locally in your browser for decoding.
-The decoder does not need to upload the recording to run its analysis.
+No. Selected files and microphone captures are processed locally in your browser for decoding.

 What does Insufficient Evidence mean?

-It means a raw candidate decode exists, but the available evidence is too weak or conflicting for the decoder to treat that string as reliable text.
-Nearby frequency or WPM settings may disagree, the signal may be poorly separated from noise, or another strong carrier may produce a different plausible result.
-Inspect the alternatives or improve the recording rather than assuming the raw text is correct.
+A raw candidate exists, but the evidence is too weak or conflicting to endorse it.
+Nearby settings may disagree, signal separation may be poor, or another strong carrier may produce different text.